mutty320/Multithreaded-Web-Crawler./README.md

 synchronized:

-A possible issue is, the DB being a global and shared resource being accessed simultaneously by multiple threads,
+Im order to aviod race conditions or unexpected behavior when the DB is being being accessed simultaneously

-this can result in a race condition or unexpected behavior.

-That is why the DB "init" function is synchronized.
+by multiple threads, the DB "init" function is "synchronized".

 (there is no use of static because there is only a single instance of the DB).

-The img counter-
+The img counter:

-Since the counter is a resource being written into and read from, a scenario where the resource is accessed
+Since the counter is a resource for read and write, a resource can be accessed

 at the same time, by the same thread once for updating the counter,

-and again for retrieving data is possible and can result in returning inaccurate information.
+and again for retrieving data that can result in getting inaccurate information.

-To deal with this issue synchronized is applied to the get and set methods as well as the "init" function so setr's wont interfere with getr's and vice versa.
+To deal with this issue, synchronized is applied to the get and set methods as well

+as the "init" function so setr's wont interfere with getr's and vice versa.

 This will work because Java locks are reentrant.